Prime Minister of New Zealand: Security and transport

-The Diplomatic Protection Service (DPS) is a special branch of the New Zealand Police that is charged with protecting the prime minister (and their family) and other senior government officials, as well as diplomats.
+The Dignitary Protection Service (DPS) is a special branch of the New Zealand Police that is charged with protecting the prime minister and their family, as well as members of parliament, members of the judiciary, and visiting foreign dignitaries when required.

 The DPS provides the prime minister with transport; they are driven in the BMW 7 Series 730LD and 750LI, the latter of which is armoured.
-Although usually flown domestically on regularly scheduled Air New Zealand flights, the prime minister also makes use of Royal New Zealand Air Force aircraft, most notably is a Boeing 757.
-The 757 aircraft, which are used for international travel, have been upgraded with work stations, internal air stairs, and military communications capabilities.
+Although usually flown domestically on regularly scheduled Air New Zealand flights, the prime minister also makes use of Royal New Zealand Air Force aircraft, usually Boeing 757.
+The 757 aircraft, which are used for international travel, has been upgraded with work stations, internal air stairs, and military communications capabilities.
 The 757 fleet is set to be replaced by 2028.

 After office

 Former officeholders are entitled to annuity and travel payments for the rest of their lives.
 Former prime ministers who held the office for no less than two years are entitled to a yearly rate of $10,900 for each complete year the person held office, with a maximum of $54,500 payable annually.
-Former prime ministers, when travelling within New Zealand, are eligible to be paid if the travel is for the purpose of fulfilling commitments related to her or his role as a former prime minister.
+Former prime ministers, when travelling within New Zealand, are eligible to be paid if the travel is for fulfilling commitments related to his or her role as a former prime minister.

 Should a serving or former prime minister die, they are accorded a state funeral (subject to the approval of the family).
 Two prime ministers who died in office were buried in mausoleums: William Massey (died 1925) in the Massey Memorial in Wellington, and Michael Joseph Savage (died 1940) in the Savage Memorial at Bastion Point in Auckland.